g7eternal/jackbox-forsen-pack-6/README.md

 Additionally, some UI components have been restyled.
 But that's just a bonus.

+> ⚠ It is strongly recommended to enable the subtitles (closed captions) in game's options.
+The TTS voice may sometimes be hard to understand.

 ## How to install
 ### Automatic installation
 Get the [auto-installer](https://github.com/g7eternal/jackbox-forsen-pack-6/releases/download/autoinstaller/jackbox-forsen-pack-6.exe) - it will take care of finding your game and importing all the content!
 The whole process is just a few clicks in total - and you can customize the list of components.
 Give it a try!